-The aptitude test is conducted simultaneously at the Main and the City Campus on a specified date.
+The aptitude test is conducted simultaneously at the Main and the City Campus and all other centers on a specified date.
 The candidates are assessed for their general knowledge, analytical skills, alertness, language and intelligence.
 Applicants outside Karachi will be tested in Lahore, Islamabad, Peshawar and Quetta.
-Candidates who pass the aptitude test qualify for the next step of the induction process, an interview.
+Candidates who pass the aptitude test qualify for the next step of the induction process, i.e. group discussion followed by an interview.